Sweden - Climate

 - Sustainable oceans and water resources (including protecting and restoring marine, coastal and freshwater ecosystems, biodiversity, natural resources, and ecosystem services, and working towards cleaner water and oceans).

-The strategy is backed by a funding envelope of SEK6.5 billion (US$687 million).
+The strategy is backed by a funding envelope of SEK6.5 billion (US$706 million).

-Funding is slightly skewed toward climate change adaptation than mitigation
+Funding is slightly skewed toward climate change adaptation over mitigation

-In 2019, 82% (or US$604 million) of Sweden's total climate-related ODA went to projects supporting climate change adaptation, while interventions aimed as climate change mitigation accounted for 72% (or US$503 million) of climate-related funding.
-As is apparent from the relative size of these percentages, there is also a significant overlap between the two markers.
+In 2020, 83% (or US$216 million) of Sweden’s total climate-related ODA went to projects supporting climate change adaptation, while interventions aimed at climate change mitigation accounted for 79% (or US$203 million) of climate-related funding.
+As apparent from the relative size of these percentages, there is also significant overlap between the two markers.
 This is because a project can target both adaptation and mitigation.
-US$413 million (or 59% of total climate-related funding) went to projects tagged with both markers.
+US$161 million (or 62% of total climate-related funding) went to projects tagged with both markers.
 (For more information on the markers, see box).

 Focus on climate adaptation is reflected in Sweden’s ‘Strategy for Development Cooperation in Sustainable Environment, Climate and Marine Resources, and Sustainable Use of Natural Resources’, in which the government highlights the opportunities for synergies between climate adaptation, sustainable use of natural resources, and disaster risk reduction.

-The emphasis on the overlap between climate adaptation and the use of natural resources drives Sweden's investment in climate-smart agriculture, including forestry and fishing: agriculture received the largest share (24%) of climate-related spending in 2019.
-By comparison, it is the seventh-largest sector of Sweden's overall bilateral funding (including ODA not related to climate objectives).
-The second-largest sector was environmental protection (22%; the eighth-largest sector of overall bilateral funding).
-The third-largest sector was energy (16%).
+The emphasis on the overlap between climate adaptation and the use of natural resources drives Sweden’s investment in climate-smart agriculture, including forestry and fishing: agriculture received the third-largest share (13%) of climate-related spending in 2020, just behind environmental protection (39%) and other multisector (14%).
+By comparison, agriculture is the sixth-largest sector of Sweden’s overall bilateral funding (including ODA not related to climate objectives).

-According to OECD data, in 2019, 16% of Sweden's bilateral allocable ODA targeted climate change as a principal goal -- well above the DAC average of 7%.
-17% of funding was spent on projects with a significant climate change component (DAC average: 16%).
-The remaining 67% of Sweden's bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2019 (DAC average: 77%).
+According to OECD data, in 2020, 9% of Sweden’s bilateral allocable ODA targeted climate change as a principal goal—in line with the DAC average of 9%.
+8% of funding was spent on projects with a significant climate change component (DAC average: 14%).
+The remaining 83% of Sweden’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2020 (DAC average: 77%).